Roasted Butternut Squash with Moroccan Spices (or Smoked Paprika)

 - ground cloves (affiliate link)

-How much Moroccan Spice Mix do you need?
+How much Moroccan Spice Blend do you need?

-What if you don’t have all the spices for the Moroccan Spice Mix?
+What if you don’t have all the spices for the Moroccan Spice Blend?

 I’m guessing if you don’t have one or two of the spices listed here that this would still be tasty if you left them out, but I’d encourage you to make the spice mix as written if possible, because it is so, so, so, so good!

-If you prefer to make Roasted Butternut Squash with Smoked Paprika, prepare squash as directed, combine 1 tsp. smoked sweet paprika, 1 tsp. garlic powder, 1 tsp. onion salt, 1 tsp. fresh ground black pepper, 2 tsp. balsamic vinegar, and 2 T extra-virgin olive oil, toss it with the butternut squash cubes, and cook according to directions in this recipe.
+If you prefer to make Roasted Butternut Squash with Smoked Paprika, prepare squash as directed, combine 1 tsp. smoked sweet paprika, 1 tsp. garlic powder, 1 tsp. onion salt, 1 tsp. fresh ground black pepper, 2 tsp. balsamic vinegar, and 2 T extra-virgin olive oil, toss it with the butternut squash cubes, and cook according to directions in the recipe below.
 That’s another tasty way to cook butternut squash!

 How do you peel and cut up a butternut squash?